Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![PIM base price to unit](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/PIMBasePriceToUnit.png "[PIM base price to unit]")

-This extension is used to map a base price attribute to a tree node attribute.
-The base price is Actindo specific and contains the dimension, the unit and the relevant amount for the base price.
-Each of this data is extracted from the base price attribute by the corresponding extension, for instance the unit is mapped by the *PIM BasePrice to Unit* extension.
+This extension is used to map a PIM base price attribute to a tree node attribute.
+The PIM base price is Actindo specific and contains the dimension, the unit and the relevant amount for the base price.
+Each of this data is extracted from the PIM base price attribute by the corresponding extension.
+In this case, the unit is mapped by the *PIM BasePrice to Unit* extension.

 [comment]: <> (Is that right- tree node attribute?)

 ### Configuration
 This ETL extension has no further configuration settings.